Best Times to Visit Vail, USA

 Frequently Asked Questions

-When is the absolute best time to visit Vail if I want to ski, but also experience the town without the biggest crowds?
+When is the absolute best time to visit Vail for skiing, and what should I know about the snow?

-Beyond skiing, what are some must-do activities in Vail during the winter that locals rave about?
+Beyond skiing, what are some must-do activities in Vail during the summer?

-How should I get around Vail Village and Lionshead?
-Is a car really necessary?
+How should I get around Vail Village and Lionshead without a car?

 Are there any local Vail traditions or etiquette I should be aware of?